Sheridan College

-Sheridan College Institute of Technology and Advanced Learning (formerly Sheridan College of Applied Arts and Technology) is a public polytechnic institute of technology located in the west-Greater Toronto Area in Ontario, Canada.
+Sheridan College Institute of Technology and Advanced Learning, formerly Sheridan College of Applied Arts and Technology, is a public polytechnic institute partnered with private Canadian College of Technology and Trades operating campuses across the Greater Toronto Area of Ontario, Canada.
+It is known colloquially as Sheridan College or simply Sheridan.

-Founded in 1967, the college is known for programs in creative writing and publishing, animation and illustration, film and design, business, applied computing, engineering technology, among others.
-With approximately 23,000 full-time students and 17,000 continuing education students, there are campuses in Oakville, Brampton, and Mississauga.
+Founded in 1967, it is known for academic programs in creative writing and publishing, animation and illustration, film and design, business, applied computing, and engineering technology, among others.
+Sheridan operates the Davis Campus in Brampton, the Trafalgar Road Campus in Oakville, and the Hazel McCallion Campus in Mississauga.

+In 2024 Sheridan College's dependence on International student enrolment was blamed for the cancellation of 40 programs and major layoffs.

 History

 Founding

 Sheridan College was established in 1967.
 The School of Graphic Design was located in Brampton, Ontario until 1970, when it moved to the new campus in Oakville, Ontario.
 The Brampton campus was a converted public high school that had previously been in condemned status until re-fitted for use by Sheridan College.
 The school and area were subsequently replaced by residential homes.
 The new Oakville location was still under construction when classes began in the fall of 1970.
 The classes were held in a large open area under triangular skylights which allowed excellent lighting for the students.
 The photography department used a well equipped photo studio area and darkrooms for processing film and prints.
 That building has become merged with many other structures as extensive expansion of the campus has occurred on an ongoing basis.
 The main courses taught that year were graphic design, fashion design, photography and animation.